Information Technology Security Incidents

 Security incidents, including system compromise (hacking), denial of service, or unwanted connections (scanning or probing) should be reported to IT Help Desk, (609) 771-2660, email@example.com.

 Computer abuse, including inappropriate or commercial use of resources, password sharing, software piracy, phishing attempts, chain mail, pyramid schemes, fraud, and forgery, should be reported to IT Help Desk, (609) 771-2660,firstname.lastname@example.org.
 Please forward suspected phishing attempts or suspicious email including the full email headers to email@example.com.

-Virus infections: Disconnect the infected machine from the network immediately to avoid spreading the infection, then use another machine to consult the IT Help Desk or Symantec’s Security Update pages to find out what steps to take to repair the infection.
-If the infection is new on campus, it should be reported to the IT Help Desk, (609) 771-2660, email@example.com.
+Virus infections: Disconnect the infected machine from the network immediately to avoid spreading the infection, then use another machine to consult the IT Help Desk or Norton’s page How to remove malware from a Mac or PC.
+If the infection is new on campus, it should be reported to the IT Help Desk, (609) 771-2660, firstname.lastname@example.org.

 Theft: Please report all computer-related thefts to Campus Police (609-771-2167) as soon as possible and then refer to the section on reporting a Data Incident.

 Data Incident: TCNJ IT department assists in responding to and investigating incidents related to computer and network security breaches, loss or theft of laptops, computers, USB or other portable storage devices, and unauthorized disclosure or modification of electronic institutional or personal information.

 This information includes, but is not limited to:

 • Social Security numbers